 Bombarding them with emails to promote your product will only harm your brand image.
 According to a 2016 study by Hubspot, 78% of people unsubscribed from emails because a brand was sending “too many emails.”

 This comprehensive post will help you learn more about the importance of email marketing for your business.

 PPC is a form of advertising that is used to bring visitors to your website by using search ads for which you only pay for when someone clicks through.

-In addition to Google AdWords, Facebook Advertising is also a popular PPC platform.
+In addition to Google Ads, Facebook Advertising is also a popular PPC platform.
 Here are two really interesting facts for you to think over: